-Represents beneficial ownership of less than 1%.
+^{} Represents beneficial ownership of less than 1%.

 (1) Dr. Shendelman is also a director and named executive officer.
-Includes (a) 554,285 shares of common stock held by Dr. Shendelman, (b) 88,397 shares held by Clearpoint Strategy Group LLC, of which Dr. Shendelman is the sole owner, (c) 1,492,094 shares of common stock held by Sycamore Family I LLC, of which Dr. Shendelman's spouse, Vladimir Shendelman, is the sole manager, (d) 1,750,000 shares held by Sycamore 2020 GRAT, over which Dr. Shendelman holds sole voting and dispositive power over such shares as the Investment Advisor, (e) 290,280 shares held by Ginko Family LLC, of which Dr. Shendelman, is the sole manager, (f) 709,720 shares held by Vladimir Shendelman, Dr. Shendelman's spouse, and (g) 1,602,335 shares of common stock underlying outstanding options that are immediately exercisable or will be immediately exercisable within 60 days.
+Includes (a) 354,285 shares of common stock held by Dr. Shendelman, (b) 88,397 shares held by Clearpoint Strategy Group LLC, of which Dr. Shendelman is the sole owner, (c) 1,492,094 shares of common stock held by Sycamore Family I LLC, of which Dr. Shendelman's spouse, Vladimir Shendelman, is the sole manager, (d) 1,750,000 shares held by Sycamore 2020 GRAT, over which Dr. Shendelman holds sole voting and dispositive power over such shares as the Investment Advisor, (e) 290,280 shares held by Gladimir Shendelman is the sole manager, (f) 709,720 shares held by Vladimir Shendelman, Dr. Shendelman's spouse, and (g) 1,969,490 shares of common stock underlying outstanding options that are immediately exercisable or will be immediately exercisable within 60 days.

-(2) Includes (a) 2,146,599 shares held by Alexandria Venture Investments, LLC ("Alexandria Venture"), and (b) 1,243,977 shares held by Alexandria Equities No. 7, LLC ("Alexandria Equities," and together with Alexandria Venture, the "Alexandria Entities").
-One of our directors, Joel S. Marcus, is the Executive Chairman and founder of Alexandria Real Estate Equities, Inc., the managing member of Alexandria Venture and the parent company of ARE-QRS Corp., which is the general partner of Alexandria Real Estate Equities L.P., which is the managing member of ARE-Special Services, LLC, which is the managing member of Alexandria Equities and Alexandria Real Estate Equities, Inc. has full voting and investment power with respect to the shares owned by the Alexandria Venture.
-As Executive Chairman and founder of Alexandria Real Estate Equities, Inc., has full voting and investment power with respect to the shares owned by the Alexandria Venture.
-As Executive Chairman and founder of Alexandria Real Estate Equities, Inc., Mr. Marcus may be deemed to have voting and investment power with respect to the shares when disclaims beneficial ownership of the shares held by Alexandria Entities.
-The address for the Alexandria Entities is 385 E. Colorado Blvd., Suite 299, Pasadena, California 91101.
+(2) Includes (a) 2,190,077 shares held by Alexandria Venture Investments, LLC ("Alexandria Venture"), and (b) 1,243,977 shares held by Alexandria Equities No. 7, LLC ("Alexandria Equities," and together with Alexandria Venture, the "Alexandria Entities").
+One of our directors, Joel S. Marcus, is the Executive Chairman and founder of Alexandria, the managing member of Alexandria Venture and the parent company of ARE-QRS Corp., which is the general partner of Alexandria Real Estate Equities L.P., which is the managing member of ARE-Special Services, LLC, which is the managing member of Alexandria Equities.
+ARE-QRS Corp. has full voting and investment power with respect to the shares owned by Alexandria Equities and Alexandria has full voting and investment power with respect to the shares owned by Alexandria Venture.
+As Executive Chairman and founder of Alexandria, Mr. Marcus may be deemed to

-- (3) Includes 184,774 shares of common stock underlying outstanding options that are immediately exercisable or will be immediately exercisable within 60 days. - (4) Includes 6,820 shares of common stock underlying outstanding options that are immediately exercisable or will be immediately exercisable within 60 days. - (5) Includes 18,790 shares of common stock underlying outstanding options that are immediately exercisable or will become exercisable within 60 days. - (6) Includes 49,213 shares of common stock underlying outstanding options that are immediately exercisable or will be immediately exercisable within 60 days. - (7) Includes 334,911 shares of common stock underlying outstanding options that are immediately exercisable or will be immediately exercisable within 60 days. - (8) Includes 6,820 shares of common stock underlying outstanding options that are immediately exercisable or will be immediately exercisable within 60 days. - (9) Includes 70,668 shares of common stock underlying outstanding options that are immediately exercisable or will be immediately exercisable within 60 days. - (10) Includes an aggregate of 2,274,331 shares of common stock underlying outstanding options that are immediately exercisable or will be immediately exercisable within 60 days, held by eight of the ten executive officers and directors.
+- have voting and investment power with respect to the shares owned by the Alexandria Entities.
+Mr. Marcus disclaims beneficial ownership of the shares held by Alexandria Entities.
+The address for the Alexandria Entities is 385 E. Colorado Blvd., Suite 299, Pasadena, California 91101 - (3) Includes 64,372 shares of common stock underlying outstanding options that are immediately exercisable or will be immediately exercisable within 60 days. - (4) Includes 23,870 shares of common stock underlying outstanding options that are immediately exercisable or will be immediately exercisable within 60 days. - (5) Includes 47,811 shares of common stock underlying outstanding options that are immediately exercisable or will become exercisable within 60 days. - (6) Includes 78,234 shares of common stock underlying outstanding options that are immediately exercisable or will be immediately exercisable within 60 days. - (7) Includes 422,901 shares of common stock underlying outstanding options that are immediately exercisable or will be immediately exercisable within 60 days. - (8) Includes 23,870 shares of common stock underlying outstanding options that are immediately exercisable or will be immediately exercisable within 60 days. - (9) Includes 61,000 shares of common stock underlying outstanding options that are immediately exercisable or will be immediately exercisable within 60 days. - (10) Includes an aggregate of 2,757,866 shares of common stock underlying outstanding options that are immediately exercisable or will be immediately exercisable within 60 days, held by ten executive officers and directors.